simonprickett/local-aircraft-tracker/enricher/README.md

 Besides the fields that come directly from the FlightAware API response, the enricher adds a few more of its own to the hash before saving it:

+* `aircraft_type`: usually just passed through from FlightAware unchanged, but as described above this is first checked against the `types:aircraft:<type code>` Redis hashes (loaded during setup, from `aircraft_types.redis`) and replaced with that hash's `display_type` field if a matching entry exists.
-* `is_widebody` and `is_quad`: as described above, these are 1/0 flags calculated by checking whether the flight's `aircraft_type` is a member of the `types:widebody` and `types:quad` Redis sets (loaded during setup, below).
+* `is_widebody` and `is_quad`: as described above, these are 1/0 flags calculated by checking whether the flight's (possibly overridden) `aircraft_type` is a member of the `types:widebody` and `types:quad` Redis sets (loaded during setup, below).
 An Airbus A319 like the one in the example below is neither, so both flags come out as `0`.
 * `operator_name` and `operator_color`: looked up from a `operator:<IATA code>` Redis hash (also loaded during setup, from `operator_iata.redis`) using the flight's `operator_iata` value.
 If there's no entry for that operator code, the lookup is skipped, a message is logged (e.g. `Missing operator name for IATA: BA`), and the field is simply left out of the hash rather than being set to a default value.

 Here's an example of the expected output from the enricher when it has a queue entry to work on: